freesewing/freesewing/packages/plugin-theme/README.md

 # plugin-theme

-A (default) theme for freesewing.
-It provides styling and the `notch` snippet.
+A freesewing plugin to provide styles for freesewing.
+This plugin also provides the `notch` snippet.

 ## Usage

-To add your theme, add it to your instantiated pattern.
+To load this plugin, add it to your instantiated pattern.

 On node.js: